amourreux/emLaravel/README.md

 - router is inertia.js
 - mysql is docker container

-## to setup development enviroument
+## to setup development environment

 - create .env file using .env.example
 - `composer install`